Cold shock response: Physiological response

-Cold water immersion syndrome — four-stage model
+Cold water immersion syndromefour-stage model

 The physiological response to a sudden immersion in cold water may be divided in three or four discrete stages, with different risks and physiological changes, all being part of an entity labelled as Cold Water Immersion Syndrome.
-Although this process is a continuum, the 4 phases was initially described in the 1980s as it follows:
+Although this process is a continuum, the 4 phases were initially described in the 1980s as follows:

 The first stage of cold water immersion syndrome, the cold shock response, includes a group of reflexes lasting under 5 min in laboratory volunteers and initiated by thermoreceptors sensing rapid skin cooling.
-Water has a thermal conductivity 25 times and a volume-specific heat capacity over 3000 times that of air; subsequently, surface cooling is precipitous.
+Water has a thermal conductivity 25 times and a volume-specific heat capacity over 3,000 times that of air; subsequently, surface cooling is precipitous.
 The primary components of the cold shock reflex include gasping, tachypnea, reduced breath-holding time, and peripheral vasoconstriction, the latter effect highlighting the presumed physiologic principle (i.e., warmth preservation via central blood shunting).
 The magnitude of the cold shock response parallels the cutaneous cooling rate, and its termination is likely due to reflex baroreceptor responses or thermoreceptor habituation.